gabgilling/dse-nichd/README.md

 # Abstract

 For this challenge, we decided to assess the impact of changes in features that were measured across the visits on different pregnancy outcomes.
-To that extent, we divided the challenge's dataset into several components: a base dataset with demographic information, a delta dataset capturing changes in features between visits and finally a target dataset with target variables.
+To that extent, we divided the challenge's dataset into several components: a __base__ dataset with demographic information, a __delta__ dataset capturing changes in features between visits and finally a __target__ dataset with outcome variables related to maternal morbidity.

-For each target variable we've identified, we run 3 classification models: a Lasso regression, a random forest and a catboost.
-For each model, we tabulate the most important features and for the Lasso model, we additionally tabulate the feature p-values in order to ascertain the uncertainty around their estimated effects.
+For each target variable we've identified, we run 2 classification models: a _Light Gradient Boosting Machine_ (LGBM) and a _Random Forest_ (RF).
+For each target variable, we first assess which of the two models perfomed the best in terms of f-1 score ( the harmonic mean between precision and recall metrics, going beyond the accuracy metric which we found to be unhelpful given the imbalanced distributions of the target variables).
+After dropping target variables with low support (AINESH FLAG), we worked with XXX targets.
+We then identify the 10 most important features in predicting each target variable and then break down the top feature's univariate distribution by racial categories.

+We find that [Ainesh to fill]

 # Methodology